phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 | Masabi                | Use POST/PUT data changing requests to their api |
 | Angular Employer View | Employer data request                            |
 | Auth0                 | Questions about login whitelist                  |

+## 3/2/2020
+Out of class sick.
+Continued to work on Angular frontend development